by Dr. C.H. Weaver M.D. updated 3/2022

 Approximately 12% of all breast cancers are TNBC, meaning that they are estrogen-receptor negative (ER-), progesterone-receptor negative (PR-), and human epidermal growth factor receptor 2-negative (HER2-).
 This means that TNBC is not stimulated to grow from exposure to the female hormones estrogen or progesterone, nor through an overactive HER2 pathway.

-In addition, TNBC tends to be an aggressive type of cancer, is often diagnosed at a more advanced stage, and proportionately affects younger women more often than other breast cancers.
-Novel treatment options for TNBC have lagged behind that of other types of breast cancers.
+In addition, TNBC tends to be an aggressive type of cancer, is often diagnosed at a more advanced stage, and affects younger women more often than other breast cancers.
+Novel treatment options for TNBC have lagged behind that of other types of breast cancers but the treatment landscape is improving.

 PD-1 Checkpoint Inhibitors

-The cancer immunotherapy strategy known as programmed cell death 1 (PD-1) has generated great excitement for its ability to help the immune system recognize and attack cancer.
-PD-1 is a protein that inhibits certain types of immune responses.
-Drugs that block PD-1 are called checkpoint inhibitors and may enhance the ability of the immune system to fight cancer.
+The cancer immunotherapy strategy known as programmed cell death 1 (PD-L1) has generated great excitement for its ability to help the immune system recognize and attack cancer.
+PD-L1 is a protein that inhibits certain types of immune responses.
+Drugs that block PD-L1 are called checkpoint inhibitors and may enhance the ability of the immune system to fight cancer.

 Keytruda Effective as Neoadjuvant Treatment for TNBC